louiss0/ts-x-snippets/README.md

 - Has Console Log Snippets
 - Has Set Timeout and Interval Snippets

 <!--
 > Tip: Many popular extensions utilize animations.
-This is an exclellent way to show off your extension!
+This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow. -->

 ## Requirements

 You should be using typescript or javascript if you are using this extension.
 I will not support `.mjs` or `.cjs`.
 Use ESM for the sake of your sanity and mine.

 ## Recommendations